Mid-Atlantic Turtle and Tortoise Society

 NJ residents: Your state requires a permit to keep turtles, but the permit is fairly easy to obtain.
 To obtain a permit to keep or breed turtles in New Jersey, call the NJ Department of Fish and Wildlife at 609-292 9591 or go to http://www.njfishandwildlife.com - click on "regulation" and click on "other", then click on Exotic and Nongame Wildlife Species Possession Permit application (Hobby Permit).
 You can download the application for a permit and mail it in.
 Proof that a turtle was not wild-caught in New Jersey is required - all MATTS turtles come with an adoption contract and ID number that serves as proof.

-PA residents: New regulations went into affect January 1, 2007.
+PA residents: Curent regulations went into affect January 1, 2007.
 We cannot place eastern box turtles or any other native turtle into PA as a result.
 Please contact Chris Urban of the PA Fish & Boat Commission at 814-359-5113 to learn more about PA regulations.

 TN residents: We will NOT ship to TN residents due to the difficulty of interpreting TN health code regulations.

 VA residents: No permit required, but there are number limits.
 Your state allows up to five individuals of any given native species that is not threatened or endangered, but does not have a permit for breeding, and does not have a permitting system.
 So, you are allowed five eastern box turtles, plus five of any other native species not considered state threatened or endangered, but no more than five of each.
+Diamondback terrapins and spotteds are not allowed in VA.

 For box turtles, outdoor enclosures are preferred, although indoor enclosures will be considered.
 Box turtles need a substrate to dig in (such as hardwood mulch - we prefer ICBIN brand from www.soilandmulch.com), at least one hiding spot (such as an artificial silk plant) and a water source that allows them to soak.
 Some box turtles can hibernate outside depending on the turtle's species, health, weather conditions, and other factors.
 Indoor enclosures should be at least 10 square feet, and will require a heat light and UVB light.
 Outdoor enclosures should be larger to allow for proper thermoregulation outside.